The North Boulder site is located at the west end of Locust St. in the Northern end of Boulder, west of Broadway St.

 NOTE: Scott Westfall's property is considered Private.
 Please do not Trespass.
 Launching from there is by invitation only.

 This is a drop-off-only launch area.
-Do not park on Pine Needle Road.
+Please do not park on Pine Needle Road or North Cedar Brook Road.
 Pilots accessing the launch from the west side of the ridge are required to be dropped off with their gear at the pull-out/turnaround area of Pine Needle Road (see map), while the driver returns to the Foothills Nature Center or Locust Avenue parking areas.
 Illegal parking on Pine Needle Road is enforced by the Boulder County Sheriff and Open Space and Mountain Parks Rangers.

 Please review the Pine Needle Road Access guidelinesPlease respect the privacy of property owners.
 Do not drive beyond the pull-out area, as there are no other places to turn around.
 Do not turn around in private driveways.